IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 ### Error Handling and Resilience

-As for error handling and resilience, there are many techniques we are planning to use in our project to avoid errors and unexpected bugs.
+There are many techniques we are planning to use in our project to avoid errors and unexpected bugs.
 By incorporating these robust error handling and resilience techniques, we improve the reliability of our software, minimize downtime, and deliver a more seamless user experience.
-These practices contribute to the overall quality and stability of our application, ensuring it can handle unexpected situations and recover gracefully from failures
+These practices contribute to the overall quality and stability of our application, ensuring it can handle unexpected situations and recover gracefully from failures.

 1. **Graceful Error Handling**: We design our application to handle errors gracefully by providing meaningful error messages to users.
 Clear and